cassiobotaro/dotfiles/README.md

 # Dotfiles

-A series of settings and useful scripts.
+A series of settings(dotfiles) and useful scripts.

 ## install_fonts.sh